CyprienHoelzl/railFE/README.md

 ## Background

 ![Vehicle-Track FE Model](figs/VehicleTrackFEModel.png)

-This model can be used to simulate the high frequency dynamics of the vertical vehicle-rail interaction.
+This model can be used to simulate the high frequency dynamics of the vertical vehicle-rail interaction. railFE can be used to construct the state space matrices of a discretely supported railway track, of railway vehicles and solve the non-linear Herzian contact mechanics between the rail and the wheel. railFE can be used to extract the frequency response function at selected degrees of freedom.
+It further allows the solution of a linear system of coupled differential equations.

 ## Model Description